October 07 2020 – Safety Kits Plus

 FINDING THE BEST SET OF JUMPER CABLES

-In order to jump start your car's battery you will first need a set of jumper cables.
+In order to jump start a car's battery you will first need a set of jumper cables.
 We always recommend that you keep a set of high quality booster cables in your trunk for this very scenario you find yourself in today.
 Be sure to invest in a jumper cables from reputable brands such as AAA because many cheap brand's cables are just too short or have cheap clamps that might not work on all vehicles.

 Jumper cables come in different gauges.
 A lower gauge means the jumper cables are heavy duty.
 You will see a lot of 10 gauge jumper cables on the market.
 These are not considered heavy duty and may melt or not be powerful enough to do the job on your vehicle.
 We recommend a jumper cable with a gauge of 6 or lower.
 These jumper cables will work well on most full-size cars, trucks and SUV's.